 Segment Access Solutions APAC5 min.

-AS APAC expects continued good growth in 2018/19 and will continue to execute its profitable growth strategy, which is leveraging the combined new product portfolio and improved cost structures.
-However, there is potential risk of further escalation of the trade conflicts between China and the US and of a further deterioration of the economic environment in South East Asia which might negatively impact growth expectations.
+AS APAC expects stable growth in financial year 2019/20 and will continue to execute its profitable growth strategy, which is leveraging the combined new product portfolio and further improved cost structures.

 Financial year ended 30.06.2018